How common is exposure to content associated with harm among children in Australia?

 ‘Content associated with harm’ includes such things as sexist, misogynistic or hateful content, content depicting dangerous online challenges or fight videos, or content that encourages unhealthy eating or exercise habits.

-Trans and gender-diverse children are more likely to be exposed to content associated with harm online
+Children from certain groups are more likely to be exposed to content associated with harm online

 A similar proportion of girls and boys are exposed to content associated with harm online